sgoyal04/tokimon-card-Client/README.md

 3) Create a function for delete card.
 4) Create a function for edit card.
 5) Add javadoc comments to each class and each method.
+6) Add image to the tokimons from user to server.